huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 | Description      | A rich text description                          |                                                                |
 | Related Entities | Title of another entity, Title of a third entity | Data based on two relationships selected in Relationship field |

-Most properties will be inside the `metadata` object where property names are the keys (sanitized to lower case and spaces replaced with underscores) and every value is actually an array of objects that have either `value` or `label` (or both keys, depending on their type).
+Most properties will be inside the `metadata` object where the keys are the property names (sanitized to lower case and spaces replaced with underscores) and every value is actually an array of objects that have either `value` or `label` (or both keys, depending on their type).
 So, internally, the above entity will look like:

 ```
 {